Mailchimp Pricing: How much will it cost you?

 MailChimp pricing in a nutshell

 MailChimp offers the Free plan for up to 500 contacts and 1000 emails per month (with ads).
 The Essentials plan starts at $13/month for 500 contacts and 5000 monthly email sends.
-The Standard plan adds advanced automations, starting at $26.50/month, and Premium gives you all-areas access from $299/month.
+The Standard plan adds advanced automations, starting at $20/month, and Premium gives you all-areas access from $299/month.

-Pricing for Mailchimp’s monthly plans is based on how many contacts you have and on top of this, each of these plans has a monthly email-sending limit.
 Mailchimp now offers a free trial for their Essentials plan (up to 50,000 contacts) and Standard plan (up to 100,000 contacts).
-For their "try before you buy" trial plan, you'll need to provide payment details and you'll be sent an email reminder as you approach the end of your trial.
+For their "try before you buy" trial, you'll need to provide payment details and you'll be sent an email reminder as you approach the end of your trial.
 You can also switch plans or cancel at any time during this 1 month period.

 Note that new users (and those switching from free/pay-as-you-go plans to a monthly plan) started getting charged per contact, as opposed to just subscribed contacts (which was previously the case).
 So, new users will also start paying for unsubscribed contacts, and those who haven’t confirmed opt-in.
 Depending on the proportion of your contacts who are unsubscribed, this could push up your costs significantly.
 Cheeky move from the chimps!